xetri/tic-tac-toe/README.md

-# Digital Clock
+# Tic Tac Toe

 ## Description
-Digital clock made in c using SDL2
+Tic Tac Toe made in c using SDL2

 ### Note:
 - Surely to run in windows with gcc/clang/tcc compiler with flags mentioned in the [Makefile](.//Makefile) but dont know about other OS